Fantasy (DyE song): Background and composition

 "Fantasy" was written and produced by DyE himself, while Guillaume Teyssier served as an additional lyricist.
 Despite its music video's graphic nature, João Pedro Mechelli from A Gambiarra claimed that the lyrics represented the entire opposite of that and were open for other interpretations.

 Music video

 An animated accompanying music video for "Fantasy" directed by Jérémie Périn was released on 19 October 2011.
 The music video, notable for its graphic violence and sexual content, became a viral hit on YouTube; as of February 2022, it was viewed over 66 million times.
 Ian Gassman ranked the video fourth on his list of "10 More of the Best Animated Music Videos" for Paste, remarking that the video's "very buzzy twist ending makes it pretty hard not to click".
-As of October 2023, the video has been removed from YouTube for violating its policy on nudity or sexual content.
+Sometime around October 2023, the video was removed from YouTube for violating its policy on nudity or sexual content, but it has since been restored.